-Diethyl phthalate can be mildly irritating when applied to the skin of animals.
+Diethyl phrhalate can be mildly irritating when applied to the skin of animals.
 It can also be slightly irritating when put directly into the eyes of animals.
 We have no information on the health effects of diethyl phthalate when applied to the skin for long periods of time.
+For more information on the health effects of diethyl phthalate, please refer to Chapter 2.

-1.6 IS THERE A MEDICAL TEST TO DETERMINE WHETHER I HAVE BEEN EXPOSED TO DIETHYL PHTHLATE?
+1.6 IS THERE A MEDICAL TEST TO DETERMINE WHETHER I HAVE BEEN EXPOSED TO DIETHYL PHTHALATE?

 Chemical tests are available to determine diethyl phthalate levels in semen, fat, and kidney tissues.
+See Chapters 2 and 6 for more information.